Allocation of Divisible Goods under Lexicographic Preferences: The Synchronized Greedy Mechanism

 \section{The Synchronized Greedy Mechanism}

 The mechanism is simple.
-Each agent $i$ submits a preference list $\sigma_i$, which is a permutation of the goods; the submitted list may or may not agree with his true preference list, called $\pi_i$.
-A simple, representative case, to keep in mind while reading the mechanism, is that of $m = n$ and all $q_j = r_i = 1$.
+Each agent $i$ submits a preference list $\sigma_i$.
+The submitted list may or may not, of course, agree with his true preference list $\pi_i$.

+(A simple case to consider is that of $M = m = n$ and all $q_j = r_i = 1$.
+Because of the restriction that each preference list must include all $m$ singleton bundles, each agent's preference list in this case is a permutation of the $m$ goods.
+Despite being quite special, this case, or the slightly more general case in which $M=m \leq n$ and all $r_i$ are equal, is already interesting to analyze and is well motivated by the examples, mentioned earlier, involving sharing of tasks or of scarce public resources.)

 The mechanism simulates the following physical process.
-Considering good $j$ as a ``liquid'', and each agent as a receptacle of capacity $r_i$, the mechanism starts out at time $0$ by (for all $i$ in parallel) pouring good $\sigma_i(1)$ into receptacle $i$ at rate $r_i$ units of liquid per unit time.
-A good may be be simultaneously poured into several receptacles.
-This continues until the first good is exhausted.
-Then instantaneously all agents whose favorite good ran out, switch to the next available good on their preference list, and begin receiving it at the same rate $r_i$.
-In general, whenever a good is exhausted, all agents who were in the process of receiving it, switch to the good which is highest in their preference permutation and has not yet been exhausted.
+Consider each good $j$ as a ``liquid'', and each agent as a receptacle of capacity $r_i$.
+The mechanism starts out at time $0$ by (for all $i$ in parallel) pouring bundle $\lambda^{\sigma_i(1)}$ into receptacle $i$ at rate $r_i$ units of liquid per unit time.
+Each good $j$ is therefore being drained at rate $\sum_i r_i \lambda^{\sigma_i(1)}_j$.
+(Note that since $\sum_j {\lambda_{j}} = 1$, the total liquid being added to receptacle $i$ per unit time is $r_i$, as desired.)

-Each agent $i$ is, at any time, receiving exactly one type of good, at rate $r_i$.
-At time $1$ all agents simultaneously complete their full allocation.
+This continues until one of the goods, say $j$, is exhausted.
+For all agents who were currently being allocated bundles with $j$ in their support, their favorite Leontief bundle has now been exhausted.
+(We say that a Leontief bundle has been \textit{exhausted} at a given time if any of the goods in its support has been exhausted, and otherwise that the bundle is {\em available}.)
+All such agents, $i$, are immediately allocated the next available bundle on their preference list, and the pouring of bundles continues.
+The algorithm continues in this way, allocating to an agent from the next available bundle whenever the current bundle has been exhausted.
+Since the singleton bundles are included in all preference lists, all agents continuously receive goods at rate $r_i$ until time $1$, at which time they simultaneously complete their full allocation.

+Observe that the Leontief allocation $l$ constructed by SG satisfies $l=L^\pi(A(l))$ because the bundles are provided to each agent greedily based on the availability of goods.

-This continuous process can easily be converted into an $\tilde{O}(mn)$-time discrete algorithm: maintain a priority queue of goods, keyed by termination times.
+This continuous process can easily be converted into a discrete algorithm with the run time cited earlier: maintain a priority queue of goods, keyed by termination times.
+Each time a good is exhausted, each agent is assigned its next unexhausted bundle, and an updated termination time for each good is computed using the coefficients of the active bundles.